Home › Introduction

 Chemistry is a fascinating and important subject, and it is at the heart of life and everything around us.
 For this reason, it is often called "the central science."
 The processes in our brains involve chemical reactions.
 Chemical reactions convert the food that we eat into molecules for building tissue and providing energy.
 The clothes we wear, houses we live in, and vehicles that transport us are made of natural and synthetic chemical materials.
 The earth under our feet is comprised of rocks, minerals, and soil - all of which can be appreciated on a chemical basis.
 Taxol, found in the Pacific Yew tree of the Northwest's ancient forests and whose structure is shown to the right, is an example of a molecule that has helped the lives of many by its activity as an anticancer agent.
 The basis for the medicinal action of Taxol rests upon chemistry.

-Our curriculum takes a traditional approach to the first two years of college-level chemistry.
+Our curriculum takes a time-tested and proven approach to the first two years of college-level chemistry.
 Students take two semesters of general chemistry in their first year followed by two semesters of organic chemistry in their second year.
 We find that this sequence gives students the solid foundation they need for success in later chemistry courses.
 It also highlights connections of chemistry to life and the world around us, and prepares them for study in related fields.
-Students then take analytical chemistry and physical chemistry, and embark on other upper division courses including biochemistry, instrumental analysis, and advanced courses.
+Students then study analytical chemistry and physical chemistry, and embark on other upper division courses including biochemistry, instrumental analysis, and advanced courses.
 Along the way, students prepare professional style written materials and give oral presentations about their work.
 All of our bachelors of science students apply their chemical skills to undergraduate research projects, as well.
 In sum, our curriculum trains students very well for either direct employment or graduate study in chemistry.